Do you want to learn the proper way and steps in writing your Industrial Training or SIWES Report?

 7. Report Body

-The body of the SIWES report is usually divided into four (4) chapters, although you can have up to 7 or more Chapters.
-But, it’s always advisable to make your SIWES report brief, except you’ve a lot to write about.
+The body of the SIWES report is usually divided into Four (4) Chapters, although you can have up to 7 or more Chapters.
+But, it’s always advisable to try and make your report brief, except you’ve a lot to write about.